WimReddingius/MultiScaleTrajectories/README.md

 # Running the latest build
 If you simply want to run the latest build, extract all contents of `build_DD_MM_YYY.zip` to a folder, and run `MultiScaleTrajectories.exe`.

+You can import `Griffon Vulture NABU Moessingen.csv` to start running the algorithms.

 # How to use

 ## Configuration